dankuck/by-watching-you/_posts/2014-10-03-ep5-honey-badger-dont-care.md

 <div style="display: none">
   Script:

   Robin meme: We're memes?
-Like those ats with bad grammar?
+Like those cats with bad grammar?
   Batman meme: Not just those.
 A meme is information that spreads...
 HOLD ON!
   Batman meme: Jesus, if you take this wheel, I swear to God...
   Jesus meme: Swear to me!